ssm-lab/rl4mt-replication-package/README.md

 1. Follow the setup steps of the tool.
 2. Follow the setup steps of the Lake example.

-### Run tests cases to obtain data reported in the paper
-The takeaways of these experiments are presented and analyzed in detail in the paper.
+### Obtaining experimental data
+Data can be obtained by running experiments encoded in unit tests.
+Unit tests are parameterized with human advice found in the `00-settings` folder of this replication package.

+To locate the unit tests, navigate to `https://github.com/ssm-lab/rl4mt/tree/main/tests/ca.mcmaster.ssm.rl4mt.examples.lake.tests/src/ca/mcmaster/ssm/rl4mt/examples/lake/tests` in the tool's [official GitHub repository](https://github.com/ssm-lab/rl4mt).

 #### Random Agent
 1. Run `LakeTestRandom.xtend`